Mankeli-Software/dart_define/README.md

         # OPTIONAL: Whether to generate the json boilerplate or not.
         # Defaults to true
         json: true

+        # OPTIONAL: The path to the json file to generate.
+        # Defaults to dart_define.json
+        json_path: dart_define.json

+        # OPTIONAL: The path to the dart file to generate.
+        # Defaults to lib/dart_define.gen.dart
+        dart_path: lib/dart_define.gen.dart

+        # OPTIONAL: The name of the generated class.
+        # Defaults to DartDefine
+        class_name: DartDefine

         # REQUIRED: The variables to add to the generated config files
         variables: